CoderEx24/csc425-project/paper.typ

 We aim to make a machine learning mode that's able to predict obesity levels based on eating habits and physical conditions.
 In this project, we compare a number of methods in order to select the most performant one.
+The dataset consists of 17 attributes and 2111 instances.
+23% of the dataset are original, the rest has been generated using SMOTE filter @dataset.

+#figure(
+  image("./hist.png", width: 70%),
+  caption: [Distribution of classes in the dataset]
+)

+#pagebreak()

 /*
 The main problem addressed in this project is the accurate classification of obesity levels based on various factors.
 We utilized several machine learning techniques, including Naive Bayes,